 1942: The remaining Jewish community is deported to the Brody Ghetto.

 1943: The Brody Ghetto is liquidated.
 Inhabitants are either taken to concentration camps or flee to the woods.

 1944: Podkamien is liberated by the Soviet Union.

 Credit: Jewish Gen KehilaLinks

-The Podkamieners was featured at the Museum of Jewish Heritage – A Living Memorial to the Holocaust in New York City on October 22nd, 2018.
+The Podkamieners had its New York premiere at the Museum of Jewish Heritage – A Living Memorial to the Holocaust on October 22nd, 2018.

 Following the screening, Director Sarah Kamaras was joined by Noah Lederman (author of A World Erased: A Grandson’s Search for His Family’s Holocaust Secrets) for a conversation about the “third generation.”

 Jewish Link of New Jersey ｜ July 4th, 2018

 Breaking Israel News ｜ June 18th, 2018

 Sarah Kamaras is a New York based producer and director of short form and branded content.